Configuration Options

 SCALR_AGENT_CONTAINER_TASK_PRESERVE

-Do not delete the containers immediately after task completion.
-In this mode, containers will remain for some time until deleted by garbage collection.
-Intended for debugging issues with containers.
-Default: False
+SCALR_AGENT_CONTAINER_TASK_PRESERVEDo not delete the containers immediately after the tasks completion.
+In this mode, containers will remain for some time until they are deleted by GC.
+This option is intended for debugging issues with the containers.

 SCALR_AGENT_CONTAINER_TASK_IMAGE_REGISTRY